What is it?

-This site is maintained in the winter with road conditions, but the webcams across the state highways are up all year round.
+This site is maintained with road conditions and webcams across the state highways all year round.
 To check it out, go to wyoroad.info.
 You can also get this information over your cell phone by dialing 511.
 If you are outside of Wyoming, dial 888-WYO-ROAD.

 The National Climatic Data Center's Storm Event Database